Recorded Webinar with Linda Peltier: How to Potentialize Donations to Cord Blood Banks

 Public cord blood banks (CBB) were initially established to store optimal units for allogeneic hematopoietic stem cell transplant (HSCT).
 Compliance with new regulations and transplant physician requests for an increased number of cells per cord blood unit (CBU) increased the processing costs to a point that some public CBBs had to merge or shutdown.
 The current operational model must be modified.
 Product diversification and better use of each CBU is one approach that could improve the CBB cost recovery model.

-This presentation will discuss ways to recover cord blood and tissue components for a better operational cost.
+This presentation discusses ways to recover cord blood and tissue components for a better operational cost.
 This analysis was based on 1607 CBUs collected by the McGill University Health Centre Clinical Research Cord Blood Bank (MUHC CRCBB).
 McGill’s bank was able to recover more than 85% of units rejected by the public bank and calculated that making available cord blood plasma for MSC culture could double the revenue of the bank.

 - The different operational models

 - The outcome of a new transplant method using approved but formerly rejected CBUs from public banks

 - Cord product diversification potential